-CORPORATE GOVERNANCE PRINCIPLES Standard: What we did: Plan for 2017/18: the Crime and Disorder Act 1998 and its amendments.
-It further specifies that the Commissioner and the responsible authorities must act in co-operation with each other in exercising functions conferred by the 1998 Act.
+CORPORATE GOVERNANCE PRINCIPLES Standard: What we did: Plan for 2017/18 : exercising its functions, have regard to the relevant priorities of each responsible authority", referring to the authorities named in the Crime and Disorder Act 1998 and its amendments.
+It further specifies that the Commissioner and the responsible authorities "must act in co-operation with each other" in exercising functions conferred by the 1998 Act.
 The government introduced the Anti-social Behaviour, Crime and Policing Act 2014 (ASBCPA 2014) which provides simpler, more effective powers to tackle anti-social behaviour.
-The ASBCPA 2014 includes two new measures which are designated to give victims and communities a say in the way anti-social behaviour is dealt with: The 'community trigger' which gives victims the ability to demand action, starting with a review of their case, where the locally defined threshold is met; and The 'community remedy' which gives victims a say in the out-of-court punishment of perpetrators for low- level crime and anti-social behaviour.
+The ASBCPA 2014 includes two new measures which are designated to give victims and communities a say in the way anti-social behaviour is dealt with: The 'community trigger' which gives victims the ability to demand action, starting with a review of their case, where the locally defined threshold is met; and The 'community remedy' which gives victims a say in the out-of-court punishment of perpetrators for low-level crime and anti-social behaviour.
 The Commissioner undertook a consultation exercise with the public on the most suitable community remedies for Gwent.
 In preparing The Plan, the Commissioner has taken account of the views and priorities of communities, victims of crime, community safety and criminal justice partners.
 He has met with representatives of local authorities and voluntary and business groups across Gwent.
 He has also set out in The Plan his plans for consultation and engagement with the public during his term of office.
 This is further supported by the Joint Engagement Strategy agreed and progressed by the Force.
-The Commissioner has continued to develop arrangements for effective engagement with key stakeholders, ensuring that where appropriate such stakeholders remain closely involved in decision making, accountability and the future direction of the service, e.g. The PCP, Strategic Commissioning Board 4 (SCB), Safer Gwent 5 and the operation of the Commissioner's Partnership Fund.
+The Commissioner has continued to develop arrangements for effective engagement with key stakeholders, ensuring that where appropriate such stakeholders remain closely involved in decision making, accountability and the future direction of the service, e.g. The PCP, Strategic Commissioning Board (SCB), Safer Gwent and the operation of the Commissioner's Partnership Fund.
 Continue to develop 'Safer Gwent' as a key facilitation programme across the region to support local delivery of community safety based initiatives.
 This is a legacy project for the Commissioner.
-In compliance with the Elected Local Policing
+In compliance with the Elected Local Policing Bodies (Specified Information) Orders 2011 &

-4 The purpose of the Strategic Commissioning Board is to provide strategic direction to the Police and Crime Commissioner's Commissioning Programme in relation to strategic planning, service quality, contracting performance and management and stakeholder engagement.
+&lt;sup>4 The purpose of the Strategic Commissioning Board is to provide strategic direction to the Police and Crime Commissioner's Commissioning Programme in relation to strategic planning, service quality, contracting performance and management and stakeholder engagement.

-5 Safer Gwent is a regional strategic partnership meeting (inclusive of Statutory Bodies, the OPCC and other co-opted partners as relevant), which provides collaborative opportunities to inform and redesign the community safety landscape on a regional basis in support of local delivery.
+&lt;sup>5 Safer Gwent is a regional strategic partnership meeting (inclusive of Statutory Bodies, the OPCC and other co-opted partners as relevant), which provides collaborative opportunities to inform and redesign the community safety landscape on a regional basis in support of local delivery.